eldstal/touchless-xm/README.md

 ⚠️**WARNING**⚠️
 The OEM cable will not work, because the XM2 has the touch board's connector at the front.
 You will need a slightly longer cable **with opposite side contacts**.
 Possibly [This Würth 687712100002](https://eu.mouser.com/ProductDetail/Wurth-Elektronik/687712100002?qs=PhR8RmCirEbjmYLiy2w9eg%3D%3D) is suitable, but too long of a cable will cause interference.
 If you can trim it to length, that will improve the chances of success.

-There is no bespoke connector for the XM2, you need to very carefully position it in the XM4 or XM5 connector using the lines on the PCB.
+There is no bespoke connector for the XM2, you need to very carefully position it in the larger connector using the lines on the PCB.

 It's also necessary to modify the firmware pin map slightly, since the Y pins are in the opposite order.
 Use `--environment xm2` when you compile the firmware.